 Presenting curriculum through different modalities is critical for enthusiastic, engaged learning.
 All experiences are hands-on and open for exploration.
 Music and movement are incorporated for kinesthetic learners.
 Visual and auditory modalities are presented each day as well.

 Our anti-bias curriculum is committed to the principle that every child deserves to develop to his or her fullest potential.
 The heart of anti-bias work is a vision of a world in which all children are able to blossom, and each child’s particular abilities and gifts are able to flourish (anti-bias education position statement, from the National Association for the Education of Young Children).
-Click here to access a PDF document on NAEYC anti-bias education.
+Click here to learn more about NAEYC anti-bias education.